njakub/full-english/README.md

-# The Full English
+# Full English Explorer

 ## Description

 Your go-to platform for discovering and rating Full English breakfasts around the globe.
-Whether you're a foodie looking for your next delicious meal or a traveler seeking the comfort of a hearty breakfast, our app connects you with a community of Full English enthusiasts.
+Whether you&apos;re a seasoned pro seeking a hangover cure or a complete beginner ready to dive into a proper breakfast, our app connects you with a community of Full English enthusiasts.
 Explore reviews, rate your experiences, and contribute to a global breakfast movement.
-Start your gastronomic adventure with us today!
+Embark on your gastronomic adventure with us today!

 ## Tech Stack